lbfm-rwth/GaussParallel/README.md

 Older versions of hpcgap still have working guards.
 Unfortunately, in those versions you can't load this package via `LoadPackage`.
-Let's assume that you can run your old HPC-GAP version via $HPCGAP-OLD Instead `cd` into the root folder of the `GaussPar` package and run:
+Let's assume that you can run your old HPC-GAP version via $HPCGAP-OLD Open a shell in the root folder of the `GaussPar` package and run:
 `$HPCGAP-OLD compatibility-for-old-hpcgap/read.g`

 ## Contact